Bordetella pertussis: Evolution

 The disease pertussis was first described by French physician Guillaume de Baillou after the epidemic of 1578.
 The disease may have been described earlier in a Korean medical textbook.
 The causative agent of pertussis was identified and isolated by Jules Bordet and Octave Gengou in 1906.
 It is believed that the genus Bordetella may have evolved from ancestors that could survive in the soil according to 16S rRNA gene sequencing data.
 16S rRNA is a component of all bacteria that allows for the comparison of phyla within a sample.
 The expansion of human development into the agricultural field caused there to be an influx of human to soil contact.
 This increase not only created more advantageous environments for the ancestors of Bordetella not only to thrive in, but to spread to humans as well.
-Over time, Bordetella, like B. pertussis, has adapted to specifically infect humans and they are still able to multiply and thrive in soil conditions.
-B. pertussis is able to persevere among infants and young children in spite of high vaccination rates.
+B. pertussis is able to persist among infants and young children in spite of high vaccination rates.
 There have been global outbreaks within the past decade.
 In 2012, epidemic outbreaks in Canada, Australia, France, the UK, Japan, and the USA were prevalent.
 The cases of B. pertussis in Africa are seemingly unpublished, but on the rise as they primarily target infants and young children.

 It was initially determined that B. pertussis is a monomorphic pathogen in which the majority of strains found had the same two types of alleles: ptxA1 or ptxA2.
 Modern developments in genome sequencing have allowed B. pertussis to be studied more allowing for the discovery of the ptxP region.
 Through studying the gene, there has been evidence of mutations within the gene that show missing genomes present on the DNA strand.
 A study by Bart et al. revealed that 25% of the genes on the Tohama I reference strain of the B. pertussis sequence were missing in comparison to the ancestral strains.
 These mutations were noted to be caused by an increase in intragenomic recombination with loss of DNA.
 Genes controlled by the BvgAS system have transformed B. pertussis into a much more contagious pathogen.
 In particular, strains with the ptxP3 allele, that developed through mutations in recent years, have an increased expression of toxins.
 Ultimately, this leads to higher acuteness of the disease when contracted.
 This has caused an upwards trend of most cases of B. pertussis being the ptxP3 strain, especially in developing countries.
 Since the 1990s, most cases in developed countries such as the United States have ptxP3 isolates rather than the ptxA1 causing it to become the more dominant strain.